 - What need are prospects expecting your company to potentially meet for them?

-From that intel, we’ll brainstorm and discuss the best target words to help guide the rest of your strategy.
+From that intel, we can determine the best starter target keywords to help guide their marketing strategy.

 Stage 2: Competitive & Industry Analysis

 Objective A: Identify top competitors and marketing strategy effectiveness of each (SEO audits).